AndresPradGo/AndresPradGo/README.md

     - 🛩 I’m also a pilot… just felt the need to let you know.

 - Things I learned the hard way 😵‍💫:

   - 🤯 The hardest part about writing code is knowing when and how it's going to fail.
   - 🥱 If the code I am writing doesn’t have a practical use, I lose interest rather fast.
   - 🤷‍♂️ A software project is never complete, it's just "good enough for now".

-P.S.
-If you have an idea for an interesting ML project that uses Pytorch and solves a real problem, I'm interested in hearing about it...
+- PS: Have an ML project idea to solve a real problem using Pytorch?
+I want to hear about it.

+- PPS: A dude named Devin is WANTED for lying on its resume.

 </details>